our worship experience

 Chair - Vacant

 An informal group of women who worship or have attended BUMC.
 They meet primarily for Christian Fellowship and act as a body to support children and families in need.
-They work together to occasionally perform fundraising in the form of bake sales, soup sales and support other church functions associated with BUMC Concerts, Vacation Bible School (VBS), and Souper-Bowl Sunday.
+They work together to occasionally perform fundraising in the form of craft sales and support other church functions associated with BUMC Concerts, Pancake Suppers, Strawberry Fests, Vacation Bible School (VBS), and Souper-Bowl Sunday.
 We have a Sunshine Group that provides cards, notes and other items for encouragement.
 See our Ministries and Missions page for more.

 Chair - Vacant

 Works with the Church Council to identify servant gaps and discuss relief of those with long-standing tenure on the various committees.
 Provides the nominations for those seeking certification as Lay Servants and Lay Speakers to serve BUMC.